 To create a forest trust, you must be a member of the Domain Admins group (in the forest root domain) or the Enterprise Admins group in Active Directory.
 Each trust is assigned a password that the administrators in both forests must know.
 Members of Enterprise Admins in both forests can create the trusts in both forests at once and, in this scenario, a password that is cryptographically random is automatically generated and written for both forests.

 A managed domain forest supports up to five one-way outbound forest trusts to on-premises forests.
-The outbound forest trust for Azure AD Domain Services is created in the Azure portal.
+The outbound forest trust for Microsoft Entra Domain Services is created in the Microsoft Entra admin center.
 You don't manually create the trust with the managed domain itself.
 The incoming forest trust must be configured by a user with the privileges previously noted in the on-premises Active Directory.

 Trust processes and interactions